s-r-e-e-r-a-j/CamHawk/README.md

 ## CamHawk
-Advanced Camera Phishing Tool using Serveo.net for Port Forwarding
+Advanced Camera Phishing Tool using Serveo.net & Cloudflared for Port Forwarding

-CamHawk is a camera phishing tool that tricks users into granting webcam access captures their images and sends them to your machine.
-It uses JavaScript for the server, Bash scripting for automation, and Serveo.net for port forwarding.
+CamHawk is a camera phishing tool that tricks users into granting webcam access, captures their images, and sends them to your machine.
+It uses JavaScript for the server, Bash scripting for automation, and now supports multiple tunneling options for port forwarding.
 ## ⚠️ Disclaimer
 CamHawk is made for ethical hacking and security research.
 Do not use it for illegal activities.
 The developer is not responsible for any misuse

 ##  Features

-✔ Real-time Photo Capture – Saves images instantly upon access.
+✔ Real-time Photo Capture – Instantly saves images as soon as the target grants access.

-✔ Serveo.net Port Forwarding – No manual setup needed.
+✔ Multiple Port Forwarding Options – Choose between Serveo.net and Cloudflared for tunneling.

-✔ Live Terminal Updates – Displays "Photo Received!" when an image is captured.
+✔ Live Terminal Updates – Displays "Photo Received!" along with the target’s IP address when an image is captured.

+✔ Automated Dependency Installation – Installs Node.js, express.js ,npm, SSH, and Cloudflared if missing.

-✔ User-Friendly Bash Script – Easily start, stop, and manage the server.
+✔ User-Friendly Bash Script – Easily start, stop, and manage the server with a simple command.

+✔ Automatic Cloudflared Setup – Ensures Cloudflared is installed and configures it for tunneling.

 ##  Installation
 **What You Need:**